JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 Providing the right implementations with expected and actual functions or directly through entry points works well for simple scenarios.
-However, if you use a dependency injection framework in your project, we recommend using it in simple cases, as well, to ensure consistency.
+However, if you use a dependency injection framework in your project, we recommend using it in simple cases to ensure consistency.

 ### Dependency injection framework